 15. Nicolas Brusque – An elegant full-back, Brusque scored two tries in the clinching success against Ireland and would go on to be part of the French side that won a second Grand Slam two years later.
 He retired in 2010 and has since served as president of his club Biarritz.
 He is also co-founder of property company Le Concept Immobilier.

 14. Aurélien Rougerie – The last player from the group to call time on his career, Rougerie finally called it a day in 2018 after playing his part in three French Grand Slams, the last of which came after he switched from wing to outside centre.
-He also played 418 times for club side Clermont Auvergne where there is now a statue in his honour.
-Rougerie runs Hpark, a large area in Clermont which includes a restaurant, pub and sports centre.
+He also played 418 times for club side Clermont Auvergne where there is now a statue in his honour, while he is also the team manager at the club.

 13. Tony Marsh – The New Zealand-born centre was a key figure in France’s success before recovering from testicular cancer in 2003.
-He has since returned to New Zealand where he is an entrepreneur having also worked as a strength and conditioning coach for New Zealand squash.
+He has since returned to New Zealand where he works in real estate having also worked as a strength and conditioning coach for New Zealand squash.

 12. Damien Traille – The versatile Traille played across the backline for Les Bleus but was probably most successful at inside centre.
 His final international match was the 2011 World Cup final, and he retired from the game in 2016.
 Since then he has become an ambassador for jam company Francis-Miot, whose co-founder Jean Othax signed Traille up for his first professional rugby contract.